-1. In all Events run under ESNZ Rules there will be a Ground Jury.
-The President of the Ground Jury will be the Chief Cross Country Judge.
-The members will be the Assistant Cross Country Judge(s).
+- 1. In all Events run under ESNZ Rules there will be a Ground Jury. - 1.1 In Short formats the President of the Ground Jury will be the Chief Cross Country Judge.
+The members will be the Assistant Cross Country Judge(s). - 1.2 The Chief Judge of the Dressage or Jumping test of the class, or division of a class, will become a member of the Ground Jury for matters pertaining to their respective test.

-- 2. The Chief Judge of the Dressage or Jumping test of the class, or division of a class, will become a member of the Ground Jury for matters pertaining to their respective test. - 3.
+- 1.3 In a Long format the Ground Jury will be the Judges for their particular level - 2.
 The Ground Jury is ultimately responsible for the judging of the competition and for settling all problems that may arise during its jurisdiction.
 Together with the Technical Delegate, Course Designer and Organiser, it shall endeavour to ensure that all arrangements for the competition, including the arenas, courses and obstacles, are appropriate.
-If after consultation with the Technical Delegate, the Ground Jury is not satisfied with the arrangements of courses, it is authorised to modify them. - 4.
-The Inspection Committee for the first and third inspections at a CCN-L (Long format) shall comprise the President and at least one other member of the Ground Jury and the Official Veterinarian with the President of the Ground Jury in charge. - 5.
+If after consultation with the Technical Delegate, the Ground Jury is not satisfied with the arrangements of courses, it is authorised to modify them. - 3.
+The Inspection Committee for the first and second inspections at a CCN-L (Long format) shall comprise the Ground Jury and the Official Veterinarian with the President of the Ground Jury in charge. - 4.
 During the Cross Country Test of a CCN-L a member of the Ground Jury will be based at the Control Centre to adjudicate any unforeseen eventualities.
-Another member of the Ground Jury or his nominee together with the Official Veterinarian will form the Committee for the second inspection of Horses and will be based at the end of the Cross Country Course. - 6.
-The Ground Jury for the Cross Country Test will be responsible for determining Protests against decisions by technical personnel, including fence judges and timekeepers, on the Cross Country Test and may substitute their judgement for that of any Judge or Official, whether in favour of the Athlete or not. - 7.
+Another member of the Ground Jury or his nominee together with the Official Veterinarian will be based at the end of the Cross Country Course. - 5.
+The Ground Jury for the Cross Country Test will be responsible for determining Protests against decisions by technical personnel, including fence judges and timekeepers, on the Cross Country Test and may substitute their judgement for that of any Judge or Official, whether in favour of the Athlete or not. - 6.
 Any member of the Ground Jury shall have the duty and full authority at any time during the competition to eliminate from the competition any Horse that is lame, sick or exhausted and any Athlete that is unfit to continue.
-There is no appeal against such a decision. - 8.
+There is no appeal against such a decision. - 7.
 The Ground Jury may not order a competition to start until the Technical Delegate has reported that the course is ready.
-Thereafter the Ground Jury is solely responsible for the conduct of the competition. - 9.
+Thereafter the Ground Jury is solely responsible for the conduct of the competition. - 8.
 The period of jurisdiction of a Ground Jury extends from one hour before the start of the Event or Test until half an hour after the announcement of the results of the competition or test for which the Ground Jury has been appointed.
-If a Protest is made during the period of jurisdiction the Ground Jury remains responsible until the Protest has been settled. - 10.
-The following may not service on the Ground Jury at an Event: - 10.1 The Technical Delegate, - 10.2 The Course Designer,
+If a Protest is made during the period of jurisdiction the Ground Jury remains responsible until the Protest has been settled. - 9.
+The following may not serve on the Ground Jury at an Event: - 9.1 The Technical Delegate, - 9.2 The Course Designer, - 9.3 An Athlete taking part in the competition, - 9.4 Chefs d'Equipe,

-- 10.3 An Athlete taking part in the competition, - 10.4 Chefs d'Equipe, - 10.5 Team Officials whose Athletes are entered in the competition, - 10.6 The Official Veterinarian, - 10.7 The Appeal Committee appointed for the competition, - 10.8 Any person who may be subject to a conflict of interest, and - 10.9 The owner of a Horse taking part in the Event.
+- 9.5 Team Officials whose Athletes are entered in the competition, - 9.6 The Official Veterinarian - 9.7 The Appeal Committee appointed for the competition - 9.8 Any person who may be subject to a conflict of interest, and - 9.9 The owner of a horse taking part in the Event. \Refer to NZPCA Annex 5